Steel Beam Size Calculator

 Steel Section Sizes

-The above steel section sizes should allow the user to easily access the member properties and dimensions of commonly used sections in various libraries around the world.
-We hope engineers find a reference for these steel beam sizes and dimensions valuable to their workflow.
+These steel section sizes provide access to the properties and dimensions of commonly used sections from global libraries.
 There are currently steel sizes and dimensions for Australian, US, UK, European, and Canadian shapes.
 If a particular library you use is unavailable, you can always use the following resource to find more beam dimensions and sizes.
 We are open to improving and expanding our database.
-Another great aspect of this tool is that it can convert the beam dimensions from metric to imperial and vice versa.
-This saves the engineer time, if working across unit systems, and reduces the risk of an error in the calculations.
+Another great thing about this tool is that it can convert the beam dimensions from metric to imperial and vice versa.
+This saves the engineer time when working across unit systems and reduces the risk of an error in the calculations.

 Section Properties